NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/Track3/README.md

 ## Introduction

-Traffic Flow Analysis - Multi-camera Vehicle Detection and Reidentification - Participating teams identify all vehicles that are seen passing at least once at all of 4 different locations in a set of 15 videos.
+Multi-camera Vehicle Detection and Reidentification - Participating teams identify all vehicles that are seen passing at least once at all of 4 different locations in a set of 15 videos.
 Evaluation for Challenge Track 3 is based on detection accuracy and localization sensitivity for a set of ground-truth vehicles that were driven through all camera locations at least once.

 ## How It Works